akkeris/database-broker/README.md

 You'll need to deploy one or multiple (depending on your load) task workers with the same config or settings specified in Step 1. but with a different startup command, append the `-background-tasks` option to the service brokers startup command to put it into worker mode.
 You MUST have at least 1 worker.

+## Running

+As described in the setup instructions you should have two deployments for your application, the first is the API that receives requests, the other is the tasks process.

+**Deploying in Kubernetes**

+See the `manifests/deployment.yml` for a kubernetes deployments description.

+**Debugging**

+You can optionally pass in the startup options `-logtostderr=1 -stderrthreshold 0` to enable debugging, in addition you can set `GLOG_logtostderr=1` to debug via the environment.
+See glog for more information on enabling various levels.
+You can also set `STACKIMPACT` as an environment variable to have profiling information sent to stack impact.

 ## Contributing and Building